 How often you want to include the NPS question in your communication is up to you.
 Many companies send out the NPS question to their customers every week and almost everyone produces a report weekly or monthly with the results.
 What’s more important than when you send it is that you are consistent with it.
 This way you can best monitor and detect unexpected variations.
 The higher the response rate, the more accurate your statistics will be.

-Share it with the team
+Share the NPS scores with the team

 A customer’s score can depend on any part of your business; the product, the customer service, the user experience, etc. so it’s important for everyone in the organization to know what your current score is and any trends you’ve noticed.

-Avoid bias and get accurate scores
+Avoid bias and get accurate NPS scores

-NPS is only a valuable way of measuring customer’s satisfaction when the scores are accurate and you don’t have what’s called responder bias.
-This occurs when the group that answered the survey don’t represent the average for all customers.
+NPS is only a valuable way of measuring customer satisfaction when the scores are accurate and you don’t have what’s called responder bias.
+This occurs when the group that answered the survey doesn’t represent the average for all customers.
 Say only 10% answer your NPS survey and give you a score of 80.
 You then study the behavior (e.g. repeat purchases) of the 90% that didn’t respond, and see that they are generally negative; your true NPS score would not be 80 and you have responder bias.

 One way to get around this is to assume that all non-responders have a score of 50, but the only way to know for sure how your customers feel about your brand is to study the link between NPS scores and customer’s behavior.
 If you have a high NPS score you should also see purchases increase and customers coming back.
 If you seriously want to get your customers to become “promoters”, you have to take the NPS measurement as seriously as your financial results and work towards continuously improving it.